-This document is our draft Water Resources Management Plan (WRMP).
-It has been prepared following the Water Resources Management Plan (England) Direction 2017 (Defra, 2017), Defra's Guiding Principles for Water Resources Planning (Defra, 2016) and the Environment Agency's Water Resources Planning Guideline (the WRPG) (Environment Agency, 2017a).
+This document is Essex & Suffolk Water's (ESW) draft Water Resources Management Plan (WRMP).
+It has been prepared following the Water Resources Management Plan (England) Direction 2017 (Defra, 2017), Defra's Guiding Principles for Water Resources Planning (Defra, 2016) and the Environment Agency's (the Agency) Water Resources Planning Guideline (the WRPG) (Environment Agency, 2017).

-The WRPG requires the WRMP to demonstrate that we have an efficient, sustainable and secure supply of water over our chosen planning period which must be a minimum of 25 years.
-For this WRMP, we have prepared water demand and supply forecasts for a 40 year planning period from 1 April 2020 to 31 March 2060.
+The WRPG requires the WRMP to demonstrate that ESW has an efficient, sustainable secure supply of water over the Company's chosen planning period which must be a minimum of 25 years.
+For this WRMP, the Company has prepared water demand and supply forecasts for a 40 year planning period from 1 April 2020 to 31 March 2060.

-Our WRMP covers the entire Essex & Suffolk Water (ESW) customer supply area which includes parts of Norfolk (including the borough of Great Yarmouth), Suffolk, Essex and Greater London.
-Our supply area is illustrated in Figure 1 in Appendix 1.
-For the purposes of preparing our demand forecasts and supply demand balance calculations, we have split the supply area into the following Water Resource Zones (WRZ) which are also illustrated in Figures 2 and 3 in Appendix 1.
+The WRMP covers the entire ESW customer supply area (see Figure 1 in Appendix 1).
+For the purposes of the Company's demand forecasts and supply demand balance calculations, the supply area has been split into the following Water Resource Zones (WRZ) (see Figures 2 and 3 in Appendix 1):